IgorWnek/node_js_homework/readme.md

 ### What could be done more?

+#### 1. Improve endpoints docs section to show examples of requests and possible responses.

-#### 1. Docker development environment.
+#### 2. Docker development environment.

-#### 2. Custom validation for genres in router's validation schemas that read allowed genres from json database file.
+#### 3. Custom validation for genres in router's validation schemas that read allowed genres from json database file.

-#### 3. Validation during inserting to DB to prevent duplication in db.json (possibly by checking title and year to make them "primary key"-like).
+#### 4. Validation during inserting to DB to prevent duplication in db.json (possibly by checking title and year to make them "primary key"-like).